epispot/epispot-transition-v3/README.md

 ## Examples

 The GitHub repository has a vast array of samples using epispot.
-You can start by checking out the [`explorables/`](./explorables/) directory.
-In it, you'll find many programs designed to help you get started with epispot and various hands-on examples.
+We are currently working on a tutorial, but for now the [documentation](https://epispot.github.io/epispot/) is the best place to start.

 ## Badges